 Little did I realise how much this was all going to change over the next 7 years!

-Later in 2012 I watched A History of the World by Andrew Marr.
-This was when I first came across the idea that civilisation as we know it is no more than about 12,500 years old was a real eye-opener.
-This generated for me several more of those awkward questions to which there are no easy answers – such as “What is religion – is it man’s attempt to explain the inexplicable?”
+Later in 2012 I watched the BBC TV series A History of the World by Andrew Marr.
+This was when I first came across the idea that civilisation as we know it is no more than about 12,500 years old.
+This was a real eye-opener and generated for me several more of those awkward questions to which there are no easy answers – such as “What is religion – is it man’s attempt to explain the inexplicable?”

 My formal education ended when I was 17.
 I have been involved in the world of computer programming and business analysis for over 50 years.
-I was discussing this with my grandson a couple of years ago when I realised that two separate worlds – Christianity and Information Technology came together in 2000 at a time when I no longer had a full time job – and I had the freedom to explore my chosen interests!
+I was discussing this with my grandson about 3 years ago when I realised that two separate worlds – Christianity and Information Technology came together in 2000 at a time when I no longer had a full time job – and I had the freedom to explore my chosen interests!